Convert RTF to TSV

 Tab-Separated Values

-Plain text format for tabular data where values are separated by tab characters.
-Ideal for data containing commas.
-Standard Format Data Exchange |
+Plain text format for tabular data where fields are separated by tab characters.
+Preferred over CSV when data contains commas, addresses, or descriptive text.
+Standard format in scientific computing, bioinformatics, and genomic data analysis.
+Data Format Science Standard |

 | Technical Specifications |